ayasrah/mahaam/mahaam-docs/docs/design/structure.md

 - Maintainability and readability
 - Avoiding overengineering and spaghetti code

-### Archeticture Options
+### Architecture Options

-Its worthy to mention these common archetictures in this context:
+Its worthy to mention these common Architectures in this context:

 - **Monolith App**: Codebase is split by layers under one project, and deployed as one unit.
 - **Modular monolith App**: Codebase is splitted into modules with clear boundaries under a single project, and still deployed as a single unit.